- WHAT WE OFFER

 Side note: Many businesses now require two-factor authentication to connect to the network.
 In addition to entering a username and password, users may also need to enter a code they receive via text or by another means to connect to a system or Wi-Fi network.

 All the tools and tricks in the book won’t do much good if the people using your system aren’t following computer security best practices.
-Frequent reminders about the risks and the steps to mitigate them will help keep network security top of mind; some organizations work these kinds of updates into mandatory meetings to help communicate the importance.
+Frequent reminders about the risks and the steps to mitigate them will help keep network security top of mind.
+Some organizations work these kinds of updates into mandatory meetings to help communicate their importance.
 Educating employees about how to avoid major security risks is possibly the greatest weapon you have in combating cybercrime.

-The burden of worrying about whether or not your network is secure can be a thing of the past when you leverage Managed IT Services.
+The burden of worrying about whether your network is secure can be a thing of the past when you leverage Managed IT Services.
 Sound like something you need or would simply like to explore?
-Reach out to the Gordon Flesch Company today.
+Reach out to Elevity today.

-If you’re not sure how your current protocols and security measures stack up, be sure to take our quiz below to determine your cybersecurity risk score.
+If you’re not sure how your current protocols and security solutions measures stack up, be sure to take our quiz to determine your cybersecurity risk score.
 You might be surprised at the results and discover things you hadn’t considered before.
 And use our Cybersecurity Checklist below for a list of issues to look for.